LordofBone/fragment/docs/docker.md

 ```sh
 docker compose -f compose.novnc.yaml up --pull=missing
 ```

+The `device_requests` block mirrors `docker run --gpus all`, so the container receives GPU access even when using the `docker compose` CLI (outside of Swarm mode).

 Once the stack reports that `websockify` and `novnc` are ready, open `http://localhost:8080/vnc.html` in a browser, click **Connect**, and you will see the